shreespace/shreespace/README.md

 - 👋 Hi, I’m @shreespace
-- 👀 I’m interested in coding and im starting now
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning C.
-- 💞️ I’m currently a fresher in IIT Guwahati.
+- 💞️ I’m currently a sophomore in IIT Guwahati.
 - 📫 How to reach me ?....
 Email me at - kritikashree10e19@gmail.com

 <!---